Telluric Chaos

 Telluric Chaos is a live album by the reunited Iggy Pop & The Stooges.
 It chronicles the closing date of the band's first ever Japanese tour, which took place on March 22, 2004, at the Shibuya AX in Tokyo.
 The album documents a typical reunited Stooges set, primarily drawn from the band's first two albums (including all of Fun House) with no material from the James Williamson era (Raw Power, Kill City).
 This live set also includes some of the first live performances of three of the four Stooges reunion tracks from Iggy Pop's 2003 solo album Skull Ring plus one brand new song, "My Idea of Fun" (a finalized version appears on their 2007 studio album The Weirdness).

+Originally a CD-only release, the album was issued on vinyl in 2006 by French label May I Records (under license from Skydog) and in 2016 with a limited colored vinyl edition for Record Store Day's Black Friday.

 Track listing

 All songs written by Iggy Pop, Ron Asheton, Dave Alexander and Scott Asheton except as noted.